douglascdev/pypixelart/README.md

 The idea behind PyPixelArt is uniting:
  - a [cmdpxl](https://github.com/knosmos/cmdpxl) inspired pixel image editor applied to pixel art.
  - [vim](https://github.com/vim/vim) 's keyboard-centered approach to improve productivity.
-Pretty hard to do with an image editor, but we'll try.
+Pretty hard to do with an image editor, but it'll be fun to try xD
  - Some very useful functionalities from [aseprite](https://github.com/aseprite/aseprite) and other pixel art editors, such as screen symmetry.

 ## Features and keybindings